epiphanatic/api-evaluation/README.md

 If the id is not set, is in some other format (eg "1"), or is not within the range of company ids (1-2), then the API will return a 404 error in JSON format as outlined in the spec.

-If is properly set and is within the range of company ids (1-2) then the API will return the data for that company in JSON format as outlined in the spec.
+If the id is properly set and is within the range of company ids (1-2) then the API will return the data for that company in JSON format as outlined in the spec.

 ## Testing

 To run the tests, run `npm run test` in a terminal in the directory where you have this source code stored.

-Testing is minimal, but the capability is there to add more tests if required.
+Testing is not extensive, but the capability is there to add more tests if required.

 ## Deployment